 In the first blog post of this series, we reviewed the history of graphics rendering and how computers never seem to be able to outpace the

-Dis.co works hard to stay on the cutting edge of serverless solutions.
-Our team is constantly building new features and updates into the platform to make sure it remains the agile, dynamic solution our customers need.
+Dis.co works hard to stay on the cutting edge of serverless computing solutions.
+Our team is constantly building new features and updates into the platform to make sure it remains the agile, dynamic serverless cloud computing solution our customers need.
 At the same time, users have been requesting new functions and applications as they gain more experience with Dis.co’s distributed computing solutions.
-To meet the growing demand for distributed solutions for GPU compute stacks, we’ve updated Dis.co to provide a serverless solution for processing jobs on GPU.
+To meet the growing demand for distributed solutions for GPU compute stacks, we’ve updated Dis.co to provide a serverless platform for processing jobs on GPU.

 Dis.co’s Serverless GPU Solutions